Become a member

 The Riverview Park Community Association (RPCA) is funded by your membership dollars.
 Your fee supports the Balena and Dale park ice rinks, the maintenance of facilities and green space, social and sporting events, the www.riverviewparkca.com website, advocacy on local planning and development issues, public safety and security awareness and much more.
 As a member you are also entitled to vote at the Annual General Meeting.

-The Riverview Park Community Association organizes a series of events throughout the year including the annual Winter Carnaval and Fall Corn Roast in Balena Park, park clean ups as part of Cleaning the Capital, and others.
+The Riverview Park Community Association organizes a series of events throughout the year including the annual Winter Carnival and Fall Corn Roast in Balena Park, park clean-ups as part of Cleaning the Capital, and others.
 All of these events are organized and run by volunteers and we need your help.

-The RPCA has three committees that support the work of the organization; Parks, Recreation and the Environment, Planning and Development and the Communications Committee.
+The RPCA has committees that support the work of the organization.
 These committees are typically chaired by a member of the board of directors and they help guide the work of the board and positions of the association in areas of importance to the community.
 Meeting frequency varies depending on the work of the committee.
 Let us know which committee is of greatest interest to you!